 Returning from a Shamanic Journey

 A shamanic journey can be five minutes or five days long in the physical world.
 Usually, a modern shamanic journey to drumming is about ten to twenty minutes long.
-At the end of the shamanic journey the drumming shifts to a faster beat.
+At the end of the shamanic journey, the drumming shifts to a faster beat.
 When you hear this change in the drumming, find closure in the spirit world and give thanks to any spirits assisting you on your shamanic journey.
-Shift your attention to returning your consciousness back fully to your physical body.
+Shift your attention to returning your consciousness fully to your physical body.
 Typically, it is good to retrace your steps in the spirit world back to your physical body.